Text Size

 Agrace offers palliative care consultations across southern Wisconsin.
 These are specialized medical appointments with a nurse practitioner that take place wherever the patient lives.

-The goal is to help a person who is living with dementia—and their family—manage their physical symptoms, behaviors and stress as the disease progresses.
+The goal is to help a person who is living with dementia and their family cope better with their physical symptoms, behaviors and stress as the disease progresses.
 Learn more about this service here.

-Hospice Care for Comfort in the Last Months of Life
+Hospice Care: Comfort in the Last Months of Life

 Nurse Ella leans over patient, Georgia's bed.
 Georgia has a big smile.
-Dementia often advances slowly, so it can be hard to predict when a person is ready for hospice (end-of-life) care.
-To be eligible to enroll, two doctors must agree on that a patient is likely in the last six months of life.
+Dementia often advances slowly, so it can be hard to predict when a person is ready for hospice care (care for the end of life).
+For a person to be eligible to enroll in hospice care, two doctors must agree on that a patient is mostly likely in their last six months of life.

 Most people with dementia have hospice care at home or in a long-term care facility, but another option is living at the Agrace Hospice Memory Care Suites.
 This is a secure section of our Madison campus that is designed for hospice patients with memory care needs.